massivemadness/Squircle-CE/README.md

    functions, fields, and keywords within your file scope.
 The code editor use this component to display the list of code suggestions.
 3. **LanguageStyler** is responsible for syntax highlighting.
-The code editor use this component to display all spans on the screen.
+The code editor use this component to display syntax highlight spans on the screen.

 ### LanguageParser